21 States Reject $18 Billion Offer From Drug Wholesalers to Settle Opioid Litigation -- 3rd Update | MarketScreener

 The state attorneys general who signed the letter don't include New York's Attorney General Letitia James, who has a March trial scheduled against several drug companies including wholesalers.
 A spokesman for Ms. James said negotiations with wholesalers are ongoing.

 At least 400,000 people have died in the U.S. from overdoses of legal and illegal opioids since 1999, according to federal data.
-The lawsuits are seeking to recoup the costs borne by communities grappling with widespread addiction, including burdens on emergency services, medical care and foster services for children born to addicted parents.
+The lawsuits seek to recoup costs borne by communities grappling with widespread addiction, including burdens on emergency services, medical care and foster services for children born to addicted parents.

-The wholesalers' proposal was viewed by the industry and others as a first step to achieve a broad resolution, outside bankruptcy, of the sprawling opioid litigation.
-In September, OxyContin-maker Purdue Pharma LP filed for bankruptcy to help implement a settlement the company's owners, the Sackler family, estimate to be worth at least $10 billion.
+In September, OxyContin maker Purdue Pharma LP filed for bankruptcy to help implement a settlement the company's owners, the Sackler family, estimate to be worth at least $10 billion.

 Teva Pharmaceuticals Industries Ltd. said in October it had agreed in principle with several states to resolve all its legal claims by donating addiction-treatment drugs, in a deal the Israel-based company valued at $23 billion, as well as a cash payment of $250 million.
 Johnson & Johnson has said it would put forward $4 billion toward a global settlement.